The Roots of Shakti Dance®

 On an energetic level, Shakti Dance® offers unique sequences of exercises and movement according to their energetic qualities, in context with the theme of the session.
-Here, energy systems common to Kundalini Yoga, e.g. the three gunas, five vayus, eight chakras, nadis, meridians and ten bodies, are activated and rebalanced.
+Here, yogic energy systems e.g. the three gunas, five vayus, eight chakras, nadis, meridians and ten bodies, are activated and rebalanced.
 The exercise sequences mostly arise in response to the momentary need of the group and theme, and do not represent ‘kriyas’ as taught by Yogi Bhajan.

-Common to the Teachings Kundalini Yoga and other Sanatana Dharma traditions, Shakti Dance® draws its yogic foundation and philosophical frames of reference from Patanjali, Samkhya, Vedanta and the right-handed path of Tantra, while embracing a Bhakti approach of the Sikh Tradition.
-Shakti Dance® shares with Kundalini Yoga the same Gurmukhi mantric sound-current and music, while also including Sanskrit mantras.
+Common to other Sanatana Dharma traditions, Shakti Dance® draws its yogic foundation and philosophical frames of reference from Patanjali, Samkhya, Vedanta and the right-handed path of Tantra, while embracing a Bhakti approach of the Sikh Tradition.
+Shakti Dance® includes both Sanskrit and Gurmukhi mantric sound-current and music.